66-24/captainslog/README.md

 # Captains Log - A TODO Microservice Blueprint with DDD, TDD, and Observability

-CaptainsLog is a production-grade TODO microservice built with Spring Boot, DDD, TDD, observability-first principles, and Kubernetes-native resilience."
+CaptainsLog is a production-grade TODO microservice built with Spring Boot, DDD, observability-first principles, and Kubernetes-native resilience."

 ## Blueprint